Perfect 2 Days in Rome Itinerary: How to See the Best of Rome in Just 2 Days

 Welcome to the Arco dei Banchi, an ancient Roman arch in the heart of Rome that dates back to the 16th century.

-In the Renaissance period, this place used to be filled with desks of bankers, scribes, and merchants who would work there.
+In the Renaissance period, this place was filled with desks of bankers, scribes, and merchants who would work there.

 Campo de Fiori